matn7/CS-Notes/src/main/java/basic_java/BLACK_ORANGE_NOTEBOOK.md

 ## Rules that DB follows

-- `Entity integrity`: Every table has primary key.
+- **Entity integrity**: Every table has primary key.
-- `Referential integrity`: A foreign key points to value that is a primary key of another table.
+- **Referential integrity**: A foreign key points to value that is a primary key of another table.

 ### final

-- Can not change reference but can modify object.
+- Cannot change reference but can modify object.

 ```java
 final Customer c;